rajandangi/docs.rajandangi.com.np/docs/react/show-it-to-the-world.md

 }
 ```

-**Pros:**
+!!! success "Pros"
     - Quick and easy for simple styles
     - Scoped to the specific element

-**Cons:**
+!!! warning "Cons"
     - Limited CSS features
     - Harder to maintain for larger projects

-### 2. Importing External Stylesheet 📄
+### 2. Importing External Stylesheet :pencil:
 Use separate `.css` files and import them into your React components.

 ```css